Skip to content

 ASE->>ASE: No action required

 The incoming_payment.created event indicates an incoming payment was created.
-This event is purely informational because, at this point, the incoming payment has not received any funds and no actions around liquidity are required.
-You can use this event to display upcoming incoming payments to your users.
+At this point, the incoming payment has not received any funds.

 The incoming payment will either complete or expire.